On the existence of supporting broken book decompositions for contact forms in dimension 3: Construction of a broken book decomposition from ECH theory

+The remaining case, Lemma~\ref{lemma: P}~(3), arrises when $k$ is hyperbolic and the $\partial$-strong $R_\lambda$-sections given by Lemma~\ref{lemma: P} have self-linking equal to zero.
+Then the stable and unstable manifolds of the periodic orbit $k$ transversally delimit four sectors in a neighborhood of a point in the orbit, and Lemma~\ref{lemma: P} yields four surfaces (two if $k$ has negative eigenvalues) that cover all the sectors around~$k$.
+Again, we add these new $\partial$-strong $R_\lambda$-sections to our previous collection of $\partial$-strong $R_\lambda$-sections and then resolve the intersections of this new family using the common transverse direction $R_\lambda$. \end{proof}

-Finally we have an $R_\lambda$-section $S$ (possibly disconnected), so that every orbit of $R_\lambda$ is either a boundary component or intersects $S$ strictly positively.
-We let $K=\partial S$ be the union of the boundary orbits of $S$.
-If every orbit is asymptotically linking $S$, we get a rational open book.
-However, we can have here boundary components where the orbits of $R_\lambda$ accumulate without intersecting the corresponding surface.
-That is, there are orbits of $R_\lambda$ that have asymptotically self-linking number with $S$ equal to~$0$.
+Finally we have a $\partial$-strong $R_\lambda$-section $S$ (possibly disconnected), so that every orbit of $R_\lambda$ is either a boundary component or intersects $S$ transversely.
+The union~$K$ of the boundary orbits of $S$ is a subset of~$\mathcal{P}$.
+If every orbit of~$K$ is asymptotically linking $S$, we get a rational open book.
+However, we can have boundary components where some orbits of $R_\lambda$ accumulate without intersecting the corresponding surface.
 These boundary components are necessarily hyperbolic periodic orbits and they all have local multiplicity one or two.
-In such a case, we obtain the existence of a broken book decomposition, as stated in Theorem~\ref{thm: main}.
+We have now all the elements to prove Theorem~\ref{thm: main}.

-\begin{proof}[Proof of Theorem~\ref{thm: main}] At this point, we have an $R_\lambda$-section~$S$ intersecting every orbit of the flow, and we want to turn it into a broken book decomposition.
-Said differently, the $R_\lambda$-section $S$ forms a trivial lamination of~$M\setminus K$, and we have to extend $S$ into a foliation of $M\setminus K$.
+\begin{proof}[Proof of Theorem~\ref{thm: main}] Lemma~\ref{lemma: rlsection} gives an $\partial$-strong $R_\lambda$-section~$S$ intersecting every orbit of the Reeb flow~$R_\lambda$, and we want to turn it into a broken book decomposition.
+Said differently, the $\partial$-strong $R_\lambda$-section $S$ forms a trivial lamination of~$M\setminus K$, and we have to extend $S$ into a foliation of~$M\setminus K$.

 For convenience, we first double all the components of~$S$ who have at least one boundary component on a hyperbolic periodic orbit and are not asymptotically linking the orbits in their stable/unstable manifolds.
 The two copies are separated in their interior by pushing along the flow of $R_\lambda$.
-We keep the notation $S$ for this new $R_\lambda$-section.
-We then cut $M$ along $S$ and delete standard Morse type neighborhoods of $\partial S$ as in Figure~\ref{figure: foliation}.
+We keep the notation $S$ for this new $\partial$-strong $R_\lambda$-section.
+We then cut $M$ along~$S$ and delete standard Morse type neighborhoods of the hyperbolic orbits with self-linking number equal to zero of $\partial S$ as in Figure~\ref{figure: foliation}.
+We denote by~$M_0$ the resulting manifold.